 - If a course has a waitlist, the open seats are reserved for the people on top of the waitlist.
 DO NOT DROP YOUR CURRENT SECTION UNLESS YOU WANT TO BE WAITLISTED .

-- The waitlist system will start issuing notifications to register on March 26th at 2pm and the last notification will be issued on May 17th at 4pm.
+- The waitlist system will start issuing notifications to register on October 29 and the last notification will be issued on December 13.

 - The School of Math does not issue course overloads.